vikingeducation/prep_basics/test-yourself-answers.md

 #### Favicon

-A small icon image the is associated with a specific website, usually containing the company logo or a variation.
+A small icon image that is associated with a specific website, usually containing the company logo or a variation.
 The favicon is displayed in either the title bar or tab of the browser and also appears with bookmarks.

 *Contributed by [Chikwendu Abakporo](https://github.com/igwelism)*